awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-install-software.md

 Complete the following procedure to install the lightsailctl plugin on Windows\.

-1. Download the installer from the following URL, and save it to the `C:\Temp\lightsailctl\` directory\.
+1. Download the executable from the following URL, and save it to the `C:\Temp\lightsailctl\` directory\.

    ```
    https://s3.us-west-2.amazonaws.com/lightsailctl/latest/windows-amd64/lightsailctl.exe